Tax department prepares for biggest shutdown ever; 1.6 million Kiwis set for refunds

 More change will come next year as the IRD looks to add KiwiSaver and student loans into its myIR service.
 Ferguson said that would likely take place around April next year.

-• Family support adjustments will be able to be made online through the myIR service after April 26.

-• Donation receipts can be uploaded as you receive them throughout the year after April 26.
+• What else will I be able to do after the overhaul?
+You will be able to make family support adjustments online through the myIR service after April 26.
+Donation receipts can also be uploaded as you receive them throughout the year.